 As soon as application control signalling allows, the MGC enforces incoming (at SEP T1(S1)) and outgoing (at SEP T2(S1)) TCP bearer connection establishment procedures.

-The MGC wants to be notified about successfully established TCP bearer connection segments in this example.
+The MGC requests to be notified of successfully established TCP bearer connection segments by setting the tcpbcc/BNCchange event in this example.

 The signalling scenario is termed as “MGC strictly controlled” due to the fact that only the TCP basic connection control package is used.
-The property sepplink of the TCP extension connection control package would tightly coupled both TCP connection control procedures, see Appendix IV.y.
+The property sepplink of the TCP extension connection control package would tightly couple both TCP connection control procedures, see Appendix IV.3.2.

 …